dmoralis/Azure-ETL-Formula1-Project/README.md

   - Use client-id, tenant-id and client-secret produced from this App for configuration
   - Use abfss to access to the wanted container

-We **dbutils.fs.mount** command and pass the Service Principal creds, in order to mount the whole container, se we can easily access the data without using abfss link (too big).
+We also used **dbutils.fs.mount** command and passed the Service Principal creds, in order to mount the whole container, se we can easily access the data without using abfss link (too big).

 ### Dashboards

 After creating the Presentation tables we can create Dashboard from within the Databricks Notebook.
 In our example the tables used are the calculated_race_results.